librenews/weblog.social/README.md

 ### Common Issues

+### Common Issues

 **Authentication Failed**: Ensure you're using the correct Bluesky handle and app password.
+The handle should be your full Bluesky handle (e.g., `user.bsky.social`).

+**Long Posts Not Threading**: Check that your content exceeds 280 characters.
+The service automatically detects and threads long content.

-**XML-RPC Parse Errors**: Check that your blog client is sending properly formatted XML-RPC requests.
+**XML-RPC Parse Errors**: Verify your blog client is sending properly formatted XML-RPC requests.
+Test with the health endpoint first.

-**Lexicon Errors**: Verify the lexicon exists and you have permission to create records with it.
+**"Method not implemented" Errors**: Some MetaWeblog methods are not yet supported.
+See the [Supported Methods](#supported-methods) section above.

+**Posts Not Appearing**: Check the Bluesky web interface or app.
+Posts appear as standard Bluesky posts in your timeline.

 ### Debug Mode